typelevel/doobie/modules/docs/src/main/tut/docs/01-Introduction.md

 This is a very short book about **doobie**, which is a pure-functional JDBC layer for Scala.

-**doobie** provides low-level access to everything in `java.sql` (as of JDK 1.6, JDBC 4.0), allowing you to write any JDBC program in a pure functional style.
+**doobie** provides low-level access to everything in `java.sql` (as of Java 8), allowing you to write any JDBC program in a pure functional style.
 However the focus of this book is the **high-level API**, which is where most users will spend their time.

 This book is organized cookbook-style: we demonstrate a common task and then explain how it works, perhaps in more detail than you want right now.
 The goal is to get you up and running quickly, but give you a handle on the deeper stuff if you need it later.

 ### Target Audience

 This library is designed for people who are interested in typed, pure functional programming.
-If you are not a [cats](https://github.com/typelevel/cats) user or are not familiar with functional I/O and monadic effects, you may need to go slowly and may want to spend some time reading [Functional Programming in Scala](http://manning.com/bjarnason/), which introduces all of the ideas that you will find when exploring **doobie**.
+If you are not a [Cats](https://github.com/typelevel/cats) user or are not familiar with functional I/O and monadic effects, you may need to go slowly and may want to spend some time reading [Functional Programming in Scala](http://manning.com/bjarnason/), which introduces all of the ideas that you will find when exploring **doobie**.

-Having said this, if you find yourself confused or frustrated by this documentation or the **doobie** API, *please* ask a question on [Gitter](https://gitter.im/tpolecat/doobie), file an [issue](https://github.com/tpolecat/doobie/issues) or find **tpolecat** on [Twitter](https://twitter.com/tpolecat) or `#scala` (FreeNode IRC) and ask for help.
+Having said this, if you find yourself confused or frustrated by this documentation or the **doobie** API, *please* ask a question on [Gitter](https://gitter.im/tpolecat/doobie), file an [issue](https://github.com/tpolecat/doobie/issues) or find **tpolecat** on [Twitter](https://twitter.com/tpolecat) and ask for help.
 Both the library and the documentation are young and are changing quickly, and it is inevitable that some things will be unclear.
 Accordingly, **this book is updated for each release** to address problems and omissions.

-> Please take a moment to check the banner in the upper-right corner to ensure that you are reading the right version of this book!
-If not, use the **versions** menu above to select the one you want.

 ### The Setup